MatthewBCooke/Pathfinder/README.md

     4. Trial: A trial or range of trials on the above selected days.
 (E.g. All or 1-4 or 2)

 2. You can then click generate, and our software will plot a heatmap of your trial data.
+These will be saved in the "Heatmaps" subfolder.

 ![heatmap display](http://snyderlab.com/pathfinder/heatmap.jpg)